-- Insert a plug from an Ethernet cable into the LAN connection socket at the bottom of the device 1. - Insert the other Ethernet cable plug into a LAN socket for your local network or on the PoE switch 2. - Close the flap.
+- ▶ Pull up the upper part of the housing and fold it forwards 1. - Insert a plug from an Ethernet cable into the LAN connection socket at the top of the device 2. - Insert the other Ethernet cable plug into a LAN socket for your local network or on the PoE switch 3. - Close the flap.